tjni/gitoxide/crate-status.md

     - [ ] various newlines-related options during the merge (see https://git-scm.com/docs/git-merge#Documentation/git-merge.txt-ignore-space-change).
     - [ ] a way to control inter-hunk merging based on proximity (maybe via `gix-diff` feature which could use the same)
 * [x] **tree**-diff-heuristics match Git for its test-cases
-    - [ ] a way to generate an index with stages
+    - [x] a way to generate an index with stages, mostly conforming with Git.
-        - *currently the data it provides won't generate index entries, and possibly can't be used for it yet*
     - [ ] submodule merges (*right now they count as conflicts if they differ*)
 * [x] **commits** - with handling of multiple merge bases by recursive merge-base merge
 * [x] API documentation